Oakyden/kimchi-new-website/README.md

 # Studio

-Studio is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+The Kimchi Digital website is built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with this site, first install the npm dependencies:

 ```bash
 npm install